serenacao/ai-chatbots/README.md

 - `npm run dev`
 - Open `http://localhost:5173`

-Notes:
-- No global Svelte/SvelteKit install is needed — everything is local via npm.
-- This project uses Vite; hot reload works out of the box.

-## Step 1 — Get Your Gemini API Key (Google AI Studio)
+## Getting Started — Get Your Gemini API Key via Google AI Studio

-Create an API key in Google AI Studio and add it to `.env`.
+Per the instructions in Canvas, add Google API credits to a personal Google account.

 Important: While you will use your `@mit.edu` email to get a coupon code for Gemini credits, do NOT claim credits using your `@mit.edu` email.
 Instead, use a personal Google account to avoid institutional billing/limits.

+Once you have credits added, you can create an API key in Google AI Studio and add it to `.env`.

 Steps:
 - Go to Google AI Studio (https://aistudio.google.com/)